Estimating Construction Software: Simplifying Templates

 Finding the Best Construction Estimating Software with Templating Features

-The right estimating software should make your templates work harder for you.
-Look for tools that let you easily build and adjust templates while connecting them to your actual project costs.
+Projul’s estimating software makes your templates work harder for you.
+It lets you easily build and adjust templates while connecting them to your actual project costs.
+Contractors using Projul save an average of $4,788/year.
 Key features to consider:

 Cost Tracking: Choose software that links your estimates to actual project costs.
 This helps you spot trends and refine your templates over time.
 When you see that drywall consistently runs 10% over estimate, you can adjust your templates accordingly.